 2020 declared candidates: Higgins (D)

-As of now, veteran Rep. Brian Higgins is the only candidate in the race.
-He is also the most recent House Democrat to call for the House Judiciary Committee to open an impeachment investigation into the president.
+Higgins has called for the House Judiciary Committee to open an impeachment investigation into the president and indicated he wants more information from Mueller about his report.
 Considering the importance of health care to voters in the 2018 midterms, it’s likely Higgins will run on his attempts to expand Medicare and work on infrastructure legislation.

 Congressional District 27